 What Determines Your Payback Period?

 Four main factors determine how quickly your solar panels pay for themselves.
 The first is the system cost.
 This is the total installed price of your solar panel system, including panels, inverter, mounting, scaffolding, and all electrical work.
-In 2026, with 0% VAT, a typical 4kW system costs between 6,000 and 7,500 pounds.
+In 2026, domestic solar installations benefit from 0% VAT, which keeps the total installed price down.

 The second factor is your self-consumption rate, which is the percentage of solar electricity you use directly in your home rather than exporting to the grid.
 Every kWh you use directly saves you the full retail electricity price (around 24 pence per kWh in 2026).
 A higher self-consumption rate means faster payback.
 Without a battery, typical self-consumption rates are 40-55%.
 With a battery, this rises to 70-90%.